 - 1. Though beneficial, the project will restrict traditional or conventional ways of procuring fish from certain stretches of the river. - 2.
 Establishment of shelters to accommodate watchmen or patrolling teams might be required to prevent illegal fishing in the project sites.
-These may impact some individuals who wish to continue their activities along the river without any restraint. or watch.
-These may also impact the aesthetics of the site.
+This may cause resentment amongst some individuals from the area.